 - the author's attitudes and values;

-- or the attitudes and values revealed within the text (which
+- the attitudes and values in which the text is set (where, when).

 Ideology is a